chry-santhemum/chry-santhemum.github.io/docs/about.markdown

 permalink: /about/
 ---

-This is the website of Zifan Wang (also known as Atticus), currently a high school senior studying at [PRISMS](https://prismsus.org).
+This is the website of Atticus Wang.
+As of now, I am a high school senior studying at [PRISMS](https://prismsus.org).

-Short bio: I enjoy math, classical and rock music, reading, basketball, Hollow Knight, philosophy, politics, ......
+Short bio: I enjoy math, classical and rock music, reading, writing, basketball, Hollow Knight, philosophy, politics, comedy, ......

 Expect more content from this site soon!

+<p> </p>

 > **Kublai Khan:** I do not know when you have had time to visit all the countries you describe to me.
 It seems to me you have never moved from this garden.
 >